fondlez/wow-sounds/README.md

 For convenience, I have modified the sound paths into scripts for all the sound category files.
 If you want just the sound path itself, simply copy the path inside the `[[]]` brackets or download and copy from the full list in `wow-sounds-wotlk-3.3.5a.csv` which contains only sound paths.

 ## Example
 You find the Priest class's spell ability "Inner Focus" irritating.
 The primary sound that is looped for this spell can be found by searching for "Sounds" under [Inner Fire on Wowhead](https://www.wowhead.com/wotlk/spell=14751/inner-focus#sounds).
 It is called "PreCastMageLow".
-Now confirm that "PreCastMageLow" is indeed in one of the sound files in this repository - "wow-sounds-wotlk-3.3.5a-Spells.csv" being an obvious choice to check first - by typing it in the file's searchbox.
+Now confirm that "PreCastMageLow" is indeed in one of the sound files in this repository - with [wow-sounds-wotlk-3.3.5a-Spells.csv](https://github.com/fondlez/wow-sounds/blob/main/wotlk/wow-sounds-wotlk-3.3.5a-Spells.csv) being an obvious choice to check first - by typing it in the file's searchbox.
 And there you have it,

 *Sound\Spells\PreCastMageLow.wav*